Tracking parameters explained

 What are tracking parameters?

-Are all URL parameters tracking?
+Are all parameters tracking?

 Does SafeShare remove all tracking?